SuperOfficeDocs/contribution/markdown-guide/ia.md

 **For translation**, this means that new and changed files are already grouped together.
 (This is also a plus for version control in general.)

-## How to refactor

-> [!NOTE]
-> If you start to refactor without establishing content areas and a solid IA first, you'll waste your time and end up with a mess.

-Ask yourself:

-* What is the purpose of refactoring/restructuring?
-* What are the users' needs and expectations?

-Process:

-1. Group and label content areas
-1. Organize content areas
-1. Build a rough sitemap
-1. Define navigation

-### User guide or help

-User assistance is a subset of UX and provides information to help a person to interact with software.
-A user guide (aka online help) is one type of assistance.
-Tutorial is another.

-A user guide is intended to assist users in using a particular product, service, or application.
-In general terms, **user help** and **user guide** are the same thing.

-However, due to legacy and an ad hoc content strategy these have held different meanings and content in SuperOffice.
-If we break it down, it looks like this:

-* Help: a complete detailed set of how-tos plus description (reference) of the screens, tabs, and fields of the SuperOffice UI.
-* Guide: a conceptual overlay of Help adding videos, curated links to related content, and sometimes rationale behind tasks.

-These have further been broken down based on role (user versus admin) and application (sales, service, admin).
-As we saw earlier, neither role, product, or UI lead to a sustainable IA.

-With a new IA, and migrating all this content to the same repo, we get to redefine these buckets.

-## Best practices

-* Less is more.
-Limit the number of choices.
-* Keep navigation simple.
-* Aim to deliver the right content at the right time (progressive disclosure).
-People want instant gratification.
-The faster they get to the destination, the greater the satisfaction.
-* Steer users through information in a way that lets them digest and remember it.

 <!-- Referenced links -->
 [1]: http://www.iainstitute.org/